Iconic America From Smethport PA to Linesville PA: 120 Miles on PA Route 6

 PennDOT Headquarters, Meadville PA Roadsign Art

 As you leave Meadville on Route 6, slow down and keep an eye out on your right for the Pennsylvania Department of Transportation (or PENNDOT as it’s called here) headquarters.
-A very funky, snap-shot-worthy mural, created out of old road and highway signs, encircles the whole DOT compound.
+A very funky, snap-shot-worthy mural, and sculpture garden, created out of old road and highway signs, encircles the whole DOT compound.

-Linesville PA Where “Ducks walk on the fishes’ backs”
+Linesville Pennsylvania, Where “Ducks walk on the fishes’ backs”

 Feeding Carp in Linesville PA